Unlicensed fertility treatment and paternity – new clarification in recent case law25 Mar 2019

 The validity of these agreements was raised in court and Mr Justice Jackson stated that one of the courts concern was that documents of this kind create the false impression that these informal arrangements are somehow regulated.
 While there is nothing wrong, and much to be recommended, in people recording their intentions, no one should be misled into believing that will have legal effect.
 This document does not have legal effect, whatsoever.

-If Mr F had only donated sperm through a licensed clinic then he could have been afforded legal protection and would not be the legal father of the child.
+If Mr F had only donated sperm through a licensed clinic, he could have been afforded legal protection and would not be the child’s legal father.
 In effect the court ruled that there is no such provision for sperm donors who provide sperm through unlicensed means.

 It was argued on behalf of Mr F that the HFEA governs parentage in all cases and that if Mr H was ruled out as a father because he did not consent to the AI ( this was argued before the Judge made his findings that the child was conceived through NI) then the child would not have a father.